DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getsheets_method.md

 ### Description

-@short: gets all sheets of the spreadsheet
+@short: Gets all sheets of the spreadsheet

 ### Usage